Adversarial Patterns: Building Robust Android Malware Classifiers: Introduction

+In contrast, countermeasures against adversarial attacks have been proposed to improve the security of malware classifiers.
+One approach, called proactive defense, incorporates the knowledge of the attacker before an actual attack.
+Cybersecurity experts design defense methods to \textit{robustify} the classifier or detect adversarial samples in order to mitigate the impact of the attack or prevent potential attacks.
+The second approach, which is most common in the real world, is called reactive defense, where machine learning models are modified after observing a new attack, which often involves retraining the classifier with new data or modifying features \cite{biggio2018wild}.
+However, this does not prevent an adversary from designing new attack algorithms.
+An adversary can exploit the limitation of these defenses by continually crafting new attack algorithms and evading the classifier.
+As a result, an arms race has started in adversarial malware detection.
+Figure \ref{fig_defense} shows a schematic representation of two types of defense.
-This paper extensively surveys the most significant research on evasion attacks and defenses for android malware classifiers.
-We also provide all the necessary theoretical foundations for model building, which enabled these attacks and defenses to build.
-Prior work \cite{demetrio2021adversarial,maiorca2019towards,li2021arms} is limited to windows OS-based devices, adversarial attacks, or defenses on PDF files and only briefly discusses android mobile malware attacks.
-However, the current attention to android malware requires a deeper and more comprehensive understanding of the patterns in data perturbation that the adversaries utilize.

-The main contributions of this paper are summarized below: \begin{enumerate} \item This is the first survey that succinctly summarizes the state-of-the-art research on evasion attacks and defenses on android malware classifiers. \item We abstract the intuition and theoretical foundation behind the vulnerabilities of classifiers against adversarial samples to help build a more robust understanding of the problem domain. \item We also provide guidelines and future directions for designing defenses against evasion attacks on malware classifiers built using machine learning models. \end{enumerate}
+This paper is a comprehensive survey of the most significant research performed on evasion attacks and defenses for Android malware classifiers.
+We also provide all the necessary theoretical foundations that underpin these attacks and defenses.
+Prior work \cite{demetrio2021adversarial,li2021arms} is limited to Windows OS-based devices and PDF files and only briefly discusses Android mobile malware attacks.
+Grosse et al. \cite{grosse2023machine} analyze attack occurrence and concerns in real-world settings and report quantitative results.
+Aryal et al. \cite{aryal2021survey} present a survey on adversarial machine learning for malware analysis but only focus on attacks.
+Berger et al. \cite{berger2022problem} only provide a survey on problem-space evasion attacks in the Android operating system.
+However, given the current attention to Android malware, there is a need for a deeper and more comprehensive understanding.
+The main contributions of this paper are summarized below: \begin{enumerate} \item This is the first survey that succinctly summarizes and critically evaluates the current body of research on both \textit{evasion attacks and defenses} on Android malware classifiers. \item We clarify the underlying principles and theoretical foundations behind the vulnerabilities of classifiers to adversarial samples, helping to build a more robust understanding of the domain. \item For researchers interested in exploring adversarial machine learning, we also provide essential evaluation criteria, guidelines, and future directions for its application to malware classifiers. \end{enumerate}

-\textit{Evolution in designing defenses against adversarial models}- Adversarial machine learning has evolved from the initial advances in image-based datasets like MNIST, CIFAR, and ImageNet to malware datasets like binary formatted android package kit (APK) files, application source code, and API calls.
-However, with the change in dataset format, adversarial machine learning introduces challenges in designing attack and defenses \cite{biggio2013evasion,biggio2018wild,pierazzi2020intriguing,quiring2019misleading,xu2016automatically}.
-The major challenges are highlighted below: